Have you been charged with Indecent Exposure in Maryland? If so, Caroline Norman Frost can help.

 Whether the incident exposure was a prank, a one-time mistake, or a more calculated act, Caroline Norman Frost is qualified to defend you.

 Indecent exposure and inmate indecent exposure are misdemeanors in Maryland.
 If you are convicted of indecent exposure, you face possible imprisonment of up to three years and a possible fine of up to $1,000.

 Several states require defendants convicted of indecent exposure to register as sex offenders, however, Maryland does not.
-In 2009, the Maryland Court of Appeals ruled that sex offender registration wasn’t an appropriate punishment due to indecent exposure not being listed in the sex offender registry statute and because it isn’t by its nature a sexual offense.
+In 2009, the Maryland Court ruled that sex offender registration wasn’t an appropriate punishment due to indecent exposure not being listed in the sex offender registry statute and because it isn’t by its nature a sexual offense.
 However, registration may still be required for indecent exposure offenses that are by their nature sexual offenses against children under 18.
 Therefore, depending on the circumstances, you could still be required to register, depending on the allegations.

 Breastfeeding in public is exempt.

 In Maryland, mothers may breastfeed their infant children in a public place without being in violation of Maryland’s indecent exposure laws.